All Episodes

 The Toyota Corporation regrets any misunderstanding our marketing may inadvertently have caused or may cause in the future.

-And this is, if I may take a brief pause here for reading the column, this is just classic because you know these people are out buying this car, think they're doing so much to save the planet.
+And this is, if I may take a brief pause here for reading the column, this is just classic because you know these people are out buying this car think they're doing so much to save the planet.

-And are not they're not saving themselves any money.
+And they're not saving themselves any money.

 They're not saving appreciable amounts of gasoline.